HETDEX/pyhetdex/doc/source/install.rst

     python setup.py build
     python setup.py install

-We do not recommend this method, as you have to deal with dependences yourself.
+We do not recommend this method.

 .. note::